ckuang/survey-app/README.md

 # Survey App
-We're going to create a backend for an already existing frontend.
+We're going to create a backend for an already existing survey app frontend.
+Basically, the app will let you create survey questions, and then take the survey by answering the questions.

+Your goal is to create an express server with four different routes (GET questions, POST question, GET answers, POST answer) and models for questions and answers.

+The React frontend is mostly setup, but you will have to make a few changes to make sure your data is showing up properly.

 ## Overview
 You should be able to do the following things with your application.